Medway and Swale Health and Care Partnership (HCP)

-A wide range of stakeholders are involved in the Medway and Swale’s integrated care partnership, including the acute hospital, community healthcare providers, the mental health trust, councils, and commissioning colleagues, as well Healthwatch representatives.
+A wide range of stakeholders are involved in the Medway and Swale’s health and care partnership, including the acute hospital, community healthcare providers, the mental health trust, councils, and commissioning colleagues, as well Healthwatch representatives.

-Once fully established, the ICP plans to hold a single contract with Kent and Medway Clinical Commissioning Group, enabling local system partners to decide collectively how services are developed and provided.
+Once fully established, the HCP plans to hold a single contract with Kent and Medway Clinical Commissioning Group, enabling local system partners to decide collectively how services are developed and provided.

 - Healthwatch Kent